vistalab-technion/cs236781/_pages/tutorials.md

 All tutorial materials will be available on this page.

-Additionally, the tutorial notebooks can be viewed in your browser by using [nbviewer](https://nbviewer.jupyter.org/github/vistalab-technion/cs236781-tutorials/tree/master/).
+The tutorial notebooks can be obtained by cloning the course [tutorials repo](https://github.com/vistalab-technion/cs236781-tutorials), or viewed in your browser by using [nbviewer](https://nbviewer.jupyter.org/github/vistalab-technion/cs236781-tutorials/tree/master/).